Eames Elephant (Plywood)

 Charles & Ray Eames, 1945

-The Eames Elephant is also available in plastic, ideal for children, as well as in a smaller version, Eames Elephant (small), which comes in a variety of colours and is also made of plastic.
+The Eames Elephant additionally exists in plastic, ideal for children, as well as in a smaller version also in plastic, Eames Elephant (small), with both available in a variety of colours.

-- Material: plywood with face veneer in American cherry (USA).
+- Material: moulded plywood with face veneer in American cherry (USA).